 To support group managers across the country, FSC US – with support from Procter & Gamble – worked to develop a group certification handbook.
 Originally developed for the Four States Timber Owners Association (FSTOA), a group developed by Domtar, a version of the handbook can be edited and used by any FSC group.
 This resource is designed to offer group managers a simple way to create outreach materials that help explain the value of FSC group certification for family woodland owners.

 The handbook includes information for group members to understand the benefits of group certification, a toolkit to support new certificate holders and details about FSC-US’ Forest Management standard for family woodlands.

-You can also download an editable version of the handbook.
+An editable version of the handbook is included in the above download.
 Note that some pages in this file are locked to prevent editing (such as pages that relate to FSC standards), while other pages can be edited so other groups can customize the handbook for their own needs.

 FSC US is interested in your feedback.
 Please send any comments about the group certification handbook to email@example.com.

 Procter & Gamble also recently worked with Sustainable Brands to create a case study of their partnership with Domtar.